-The house is located on a large uncultivated site with a view over the Kattegat in the northern outskirts of Hundested, close to Spodsbjerg Lighthouse.
-In clear weather you can see all the way to the Danish island Hesselø which is approx. 26km away.
+The house is located on a sizeable uncultivated site with a view over the Kattegat in the northern outskirts of Hundested, close to Spodsbjerg Lighthouse.
+In clear weather, you can see the Danish island Hesselø approx. 26km away.

 In other words, there are many reasons why you should take a walk in the magnificent landscape and visit the unusual and evocative workhouse.

-Let the children go exploring in the polar explorer’s different and exciting house.
-The large, open nature area around the house and the impressive cairn invite to play and for you to enjoy the fantastic nature.
+Let the children explore in the polar explorer's different and exciting house.
+The large, open nature area around the house and the impressive cairn invite you to play and enjoy the fantastic nature.

-Hundested Harbour & town where you find art and culture experiences and are only a short stroll away.
-Here, you can go exploring art, culture and the maritime characteristics.
-You could for instance experience Hundested Sand Sculpture Festival with the impressive sand castles or visit the Glass Smithy to see how to blow the most beautiful glass vases and lamps and satisfy your hunger at one of Hundested’s many cafés and restaurants.
+Hundested Harbour & town where you find art and cultural experiences are only a short stroll away.
+Here, you can go explore art, culture and maritime characteristics.
+You could, for instance, experience the Hundested Sandsculpture Festival with the impressive sandcastles or visit the Glass Smithy to see how to blow the most beautiful glass vases and lamps and satisfy your hunger at one of Hundested's many cafés and restaurants.

 The memorial cairn

 At the site, you also find an impressive cairn in memory of Knud Rasmussen made of stones from different localities in Greenland.
-The house has functioned as a memorial house and museum since 1939 where it was handed over to the public by Knud Rasmussen's widow, Dagmar.
-In 2011, the house was ravaged by a fire.
-Fortunately, the house as well as the furniture were saved, however, the house had to be restored.
+The house had functioned as a memorial house and museum since 1939, when it was handed over to the public by Knud Rasmussen's widow, Dagmar.
+In 2011, the home was ravaged by a fire.
+Fortunately, the house, as well as the furniture, were saved, however, the house had to be restored.